hazraChandrima/EduConnect/README.md

 - Context-aware authentication analyzes user behavior patterns

 ### AI-Powered Chatbot
-- Built using LangChain and FAISS (Facebook AI Similarity Search) vector indexing, enabling efficient similarity search in vector space.
+- Implements a Database-Augmented LLM architecture that translates natural language into MongoDB queries
-- Implements a RAG (Retrieval-Augmented Generation) architecture for accurate responses
+- Intelligently classifies queries to determine when to access personal student data
-- Optimized for academic queries and student support
+- Maintains a semantic similarity cache for efficient responses to common questions
-- Retrieves information from verified computer science resources before generating responses, otherwise Google/Wikipedia search
+- Features a fallback system for general knowledge questions not requiring personal data

 ### PDF-to-Quiz Generator
 - Automatically generates quizzes from PDF documents or text prompts